openwfm/wrf-sfire-docs/docs/updates.md

 * **GPU Nodes Update:** The nodes math-alderaan-h[01-02] are temporarily offline for testing and configuration.
 During this period, no new jobs will be started on these nodes.

 * **Memory Board Replacement:** Nodes math-alderaan-c[29-32] are being prepared for maintenance due to a faulty memory board on math-alderaan-c29.
-These nodes will be powered down for the installation of a replacement memory board.
+These nodes will be powered down for the installation of a replacement memory board when it is received.
 New jobs will not start on these nodes until the maintenance is complete.

 * **Heat Diagnostics:** Nodes math-alderaan-c[01,05,07,10] are currently offline for heat diagnostics.
 No jobs can be initiated on these nodes during this period.